Brooke Weston Trust believes that it is of the utmost importance to have good systems for protecting children and safeguarding their welfare.

 Reporting a concern

 Please refer to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead in the relevant school to report a concern.
-Details of who to contact are included here in Appendix 1 of the Safeguarding Policy.
+Details of whom to contact are included here in Appendix 1 of the Safeguarding Policy.

 Other Safeguarding Agencies